 Over the years, the Salem Garden Club has designed, planted, and maintained the spectacular window boxes that grace the entrance to Salem’s historic City Hall.
 These magnificent boxes that are changed seasonally are always welcomed with great anticipation and awe.

 Everyone enjoys and takes great comfort in lovely floral arrangements.
 To that end, the Salem Garden Club provides a variety of arrangements on a regular basis to the Salem Public Library.

 Flowers make people better, happier, and more helpful; they are sunshine, food, and medicine for the soul.

 Each year, just before Haunted Happenings begins in October, the SGC produces over 200 bright orange long tailed bows that decorate the cornstalks throughout the City of Salem.
 For the City as well as the Club, it is the beginning of an exciting and very busy festive season that continues through Christmas.

 A Blue Star Memorial By-Way Marker was placed on the Hawthorne Boulevard Traffic Island in 2013.
 This plaque honors all Veterans who have served, are serving, and will serve the United States of America.
 The Salem Garden Club proudly maintains the plantings at this site.

 A dedication ceremony took place at the Salem High School on Monday, November 11, 2013 in conjunction with the Veterans Day program hosted by the Veterans Council.
 It was a beautiful tribute to all Veterans.
 Present for the ceremony were Mayor Driscoll, Senator Lovely, Representative Keenan, many of our City Councilors, School Committee members, and members of the Salem Garden Club.

-See the Scholarship page to learn more about this year's recipient and to obtain eligibility requirements and terms of the scholarship.
+Go to the Scholarship page on this website to obtain eligibility requirements and terms of the scholarship.